anirudhpalakurthi/Temperature-Viz-with-D3/README.md

-# My First Project
+# Delving into Data-Driven Documents

-Welcome to my first project!
+Welcome to my first D3 project!
 This project demonstrates very basic functionality, making API calls to TomorrowAPI.io and visualizing the next 24 hours of precipitation probability using D3.js.

 ## Project Overview